 Our 23-foot Coastal Vokey boat is fully approved under Transport Canada’s blue label compliance program and is comfortable and safe for up to 12 passengers.
-We offer fishing for cod, sightseeing, interpretive tours/hiking of Historical Exploits Island, or a combination of all.
+We offer fishing for cod and/or sharks, sightseeing, interpretive tours/hiking of Historical Exploits Island, or a combination of all.
 All tours are a full day in length.

 We are pleased to offer you a choice of Boat tours described below.